kwaldenphd/python-intro/README.md

 - We're focusing on a few key data types, but there are <bold>many</bold> different types of data in Python.
   * Consult the [Python.org documentation on data types](https://docs.python.org/3/library/datatypes.html) to learn more.

 14. For each of these examples, copy/paste or retype the code into a new `.py` file to run each mini program (and learn more about Python's functionality and documentation).
+Experiment, adapt, or modify these samples as you work through the lab procedure.

-### Numbers
+## Numbers

 15. An integer is a whole number that does not include any decimal (or fractional) values.
 A float data type includes decimal (or fractional) values.
 ```python